-Simply use your first and surname: "Samantha Laws".
+Simply use your first name and surname: "Samantha Laws", and provide your ID number.
 If you know your Lecturer well, you can use your first name.
 Do not assume that your Lecturer is aware of the course to which you refer.
 Indicate the class which you refer to as well.